 If this marketing strategy isn't clearly explained, you'll have few products to sell, there may be only one.
 Being in this position is less than perfect.

 Customer acquisition is expensive.
 Selling only a single product shouldn't be your goal.
-Whilst you have someone ready to make purchasing decisions, you should go all out to maximise their spending.
+Whilst you have someone ready to make purchasing decisions, you should go all out to maximize their spending.

 Customers who are ready to buy have already decided to trust you, they are going to get their credit card out.
 So you just need to offer them the next logical thing.